 TAACCCT provides community colleges and other eligible institutions of higher education with funds to expand and improve their ability to deliver education and career training programs that can be completed in two years or less, are suited for workers who are eligible for training under the TAA for Workers program, and prepare program participants for employment in high-wage, high-skill occupations.
 Through these multi-year grants, the Department of Labor is helping to ensure that our nation's institutions of higher education are helping adults succeed in acquiring the skills, degrees, and credentials needed for high-wage, high-skill employment while also meeting the needs of employers for skilled workers.
 The Department is implementing the TAACCCT program in partnership with the Department of Education.

-- 04-19-2013: Obama administration will award $474.5 million in grants to community colleges to develop local employer partnerships and expand job training.
-Grants are the third installment of a $2 billion, four-year initiative.
+- 04-16-2014: The Obama administration will award $450 million in grant funds to expand job-driven training partnerships between community colleges and employers.
+Grants are the final installment of a $2 billion, four-year initiative.
 Read the press release here.